magento/devdocs/.github/CONTRIBUTING.md

 Create a PR to the [magento/devdocs repo](https://github.com/magento/devdocs).
 Fill out as much info as possible and link any GitHub issues.

 In general, you should use `master` as the base branch when creating a PR.
-If your contribution is related to a release that is in progress, use a version-specific integration branch, like `2.3.1-integration`.
+If your contribution is related to a release that is in progress, use a version-specific integration branch, such as `2.3.1-integration`.

 Choose a contribution type: